reportportal/agent-js-vitest/README.md

       },
     });
   ```
-  `ReportingApi` will be available in global variables and supports receiving `task` from the `setup` file.
+  `ReportingApi` will be available in global variables and supports receiving Vitest `task` from the `setup` file.
   ```javascript
       test('should contain logs with attachments',() => {
         ...